sala7khaled/Vaping/README.md

 # Vaping
-Vaping app for showing tutorials (Onboarding) and product list.
+Vaping app for showing tutorials (Onboarding) and product list using UICollectionView for both Onboarding and Products list.

 ## Author
 Created by **Salah Khaled** on 2022.
 Copyright © 2022: [Linkedin](Https://www.linkedin.com/in/sala7khaled/)